 - In a large deep skillet or saucepan, melt the butter over medium-high heat.
 Lower the heat to medium, and sprinkle with 1/4 cup flour.
 Whisk together until butter has absorbed the flour.
 Cook for 1 minute.

 - Whisking constantly, add the turkey stock gradually until fully blended.
-Whisk in reserved stock with dissolved flour in a steady stream.
+Whisk in turkey stock-flour mixture in a steady stream.
 Add salt, pepper, poultry seasoning and browning sauce.

 - Increase the heat to medium-high whisking constantly, bring to a boil.
 Immediately lower the heat to simmer.
 Simmer for 5 minutes until thickened, stirring occasionally.